2013 North India floods: Rescue operations

 National Disaster Response Force (NDRF), Public Works Department and local administrations worked together for quick rescue operations.
 Several thousand soldiers were deployed for the rescue missions.
 Activists of political and social organisations were also involved in the rescue and management of relief centres.
 The national highway and other important roads were closed to regular traffic.
 Helicopters were used to rescue people, but due to the rough terrain, heavy fog and rainfall, manoeuvring them was a challenge.
 By 21 June 2013, the Army had deployed 10,000 soldiers and 11 helicopters, the Navy had sent 45 naval divers, and the Air force had deployed 43 aircraft including 36 helicopters.
-From 17 to 30 June 2013, the IAF airlifted a total of 18,424 people - flying a total of 2,137 sorties and dropping/landing a total of 3,36,930 kg of relief material and equipments.
+From 17 to 30 June 2013, the IAF airlifted a total of 18,424 people and flew a total of 2,137 sorties, delivering a total of 3,36,930 kg of relief material and equipments.

 On 25 June, one of three IAF Mil Mi-17 rescue helicopters returning from Kedarnath, carrying five Air Force Officers, nine of the NDRF, and six of the ITBP crashed on a mountainous slope near Gauri Kund, killing all on board.
 The deceased soldiers were given a ceremonial Guard of honour by Home minister of India, at an event organised by the Uttarakhand State Government.